merkle-open/gondel/docs/communication.md

 sidebar_label: Communication
 ---

-When building more complex patterns, your patterns might need to communicate with each others.
+When building more complex patterns, your patterns might need to communicate between them.
+The following examples give you some deeper examples after looking at the [API reference](api.md).

 ## getComponentByDomNode